Stefan Sagmeister in a yellow shirt, the Düsseldorf skyline with the Gehry buildings and Rhine Tower in the background.

 Beyond Tellerrand

-Beyond Tellerrand took place for the first time in Düsseldorf in 2011.
-The conference covers a wide range of topics relating to technology and creativity.
-Marc Thiele is the initiator of Beyond Tellerrand, which now also takes place annually in Berlin.
-Thiele invites experts from all over the world, such as Stefan Sagmeister in May 2024.
+Beyond Tellerrand was first held in Düsseldorf in 2011.
+It is a conference that covers a wide range of topics related to technology and creativity.
+Beyond Tellerrand was started by Marc Thiele, and now takes place annually in Düsseldorf and Berlin.
+Thiele invites experts from around the world, including Stefan Sagmeister in May 2024.

 beyondtellerrand.com